A Beginner’s Guide to Website Staging (And How to Set It Up)

-Maintaining a WordPress site is a never-ending process.
+Maintaining a WordPress website is a never-ending process.
 Even after you’ve built your site, you’ll likely continue to make changes and adjustments indefinitely.
 This means you need to find a way to test those changes without negatively impacting your site or its visitors.

 Often, the best way to do this is to create a staging site.
 Also known as a testing or development site, this is a standalone copy of your website.
 You can use this copy to try out new themes and plugins, test bug fixes, and plan out changes well before implementing them on your live site.

 In this article, we’ll explain everything you need to know about staging sites, including why they’re so useful and how to create one.
-We’ll also provide some tips on how to use your new staging site effectively.
+We’ll also provide some tips on how to use your new staging website effectively.

 An Introduction to Website Staging

 When you create a regular website, one of the first things you’ll typically do is choose a domain and settle on a hosting plan.
-These steps are necessary for getting your site online, so that people can visit it through their browsers.
+These steps are necessary for getting your site online so that people can visit it through their browsers.
 The result is often referred to as a ‘live’ or ‘public’ site.